Unit of study_

 OCCP5241: Evaluation of OT Practice

-This unit of study provides students with the opportunity to gain skills in evaluating occupational therapy interventions and occupational therapy outcome measures relevant to practice.
+In this unit of study, students will learn how to search for, appraise and summarise research evidence relevant to occupational therapy practice.
+Students will apply their developing research and inquiry knowledge and skills to an evaluation of an intervention and an outcome measure of relevant to their fieldwork experience.
 Both types of evaluation are core competencies identified by the national professional body.
-Students will apply their developing research and inquiry knowledge and skills from OCCP 5207 to an evaluation of an intervention and an outcome measure of relevance to their fieldwork experience.
 Students will develop skills in identifying appropriate goals that relate to the assessment of client outcomes and to the evaluation of an intervention program, and how to measure change to evaluate the degree of achievement of these goals.
-Students will need to locate and critique relevant literature, and determine practice issues associated with the evaluation of occupational therapy practice.

 Academic unit Participation Sciences